c2x: Publication Quality

 Do make the window large: it will be dumped as a bitmap.

-"Print" to a PNG, and then use bmp2eps to convert to EPS.
+"Print" to a PNG, and then use bmp2eps to convert to EPS or PDF.
 Don't be tempted by the EPS/Bitmap route offered by XCrysDen - it fails to compress properly, resulting in files which are over twenty times as big as necessary for no gain.
 Don't be tempted by JPEGs, unless you like fuzzy edges.
 Don't be tempted by the EPS/Vector route either: for something simple, such as the ethene pi bond, its output is a mere 10MB, and the quality difference over the bitmap route recommended (under 300KB) is noticeable when printed at A4 size.
 However, at anything less than a significant fraction of A4, particularly if one can get the anti-aliasing option for the bitmap (Print Setup) to work, it isn't useful.

 For some surfaces, playing with the "revert normals" and/or sides buttons in the isosurface dialog box is useful.